aolney/banner-notebooks/README.md

 Examples include

-- Check course list: checks a list of known courses to see if they will be offered in a given semester
+- Check course list: checks a list of known courses to see if they will be offered in a given semester.
+- Calendar view: creates a calendar view (ics used by external program) for the purpose of visualizing course scheduling conflicts, given a dept code.

 Each notebook is mostly self-contained but may require installing [NuGet packages](https://docs.microsoft.com/en-us/nuget/tools/nuget-exe-cli-reference), which are units of deployment for .NET libraries.
 Because the library paths are hard coded in the notebooks, you may need to change the corresponding line as well.